-About two years ago - through a routine x-ray - a 13-millimeter lung nodule presented itself on the x-ray.
+About two years ago - through a routine x-ray - a 13-millimeter lung nodule presented on x-ray.
 My physician did not take the results lightly and expressed concerns about lung cancer.
 He asked if my home had been tested for radon.
-Our home was tested for radon in 2016, and our levels were high, so we installed a mitigation system.
+Our home was tested for radon in 2016, and our levels were high, so we installed a mitigation system at that time.

-A further consultation with a thoracic surgeon said my risk of lung cancer hovered at 85 percent when considering the size of the lung nodule.
+A further consultation with a thoracic surgeon said my risk of lung cancer was 85 percent.
 I was speechless.
 I never smoked in my life, so lung cancer wasn't something I worried about.
 I never even thought about the risks of radon.